 We’ve recently started an Etsy store where we sell some of our wildlife photos as digital downloads to print yourself in the sizes that suit you and have designed a few other products using our images.
 You can check out our Etsy store here: Lifejourney4two Photography on Etsy.

 Alternately you can check out our photo gallery where you can also order prints and a heap of other photo products 🙂

-If you’d like a FREE PDF of this article, just click on the button below – fill in the details and

-	you’ll get a password to access all of our free PDFs and Free ebooks.
+If you’d like a FREE PDF of this article, just click on the button below – fill in the details and you’ll get a password to access all of our free PDFs and Free ebooks.

-	If you have Pinterest you can pin and save for later.
+If you have Pinterest you can pin and save it for later.

 This post may contain affiliate links.
-This means that we may earn a small commission from purchases

-	you make through our links, at no extra cost to you.
+This means that we may earn a small commission from purchases you make through our links, at no extra cost to you.
 Thank you for supporting us.
-For more info,

-	read our Disclosure Policy.
+For more info, read our Disclosure Policy.